Sedum × rubrotinctum (Jelly Bean) is a popular succulent with sprawling stems covered in tightly packed, glossy green leaves that are …

 You can also browse succulents by Genus, Family, Scientific Name, Common Name, Origin, or cacti by Genus.

-Senecio angulatus (Climbing Groundsel) is a scrambling or twining succulent that grows up to 6.6 feet (2 m) tall as a dense, tangled shrub…
+Senecio angulatus (Climbing Groundsel) is a scrambling or twining succulent that can grow up to 6.6 feet (2 m) tall as a dense, tangled …

 Tacitus bellus (Chihuahua Flower), also known as Graptopetalum bellum, is a small succulent that forms rosettes of dark green or grayish …